×

 We asked people if they have access to good medical care in Ecuador.
 They wrote:

 "In Ecuador, healthcare services exist throughout the country, with primary health care clinics, private clinics and hospitals, and public hospitals all providing healthcare to citizens.
 Access to healthcare is provided on a sliding scale, with fees being assessed based on income.
 Primary health care clinics emphasize preventive medicine, but also provide diagnosis, treatment, immunizations and referrals to specialists in the public health system.
 Private clinics and hospitals provide higher quality services, but often at a much higher cost.
 Public hospitals generally do not provide healthcare services for free, but may offer subsidized services depending on the situation.
-Access to specialized and hospital-based care is limited, but increasing as Ecuador invests in greater access and quality of care," wrote a person living in Ecuador.
+Access to specialized and hospital-based care is limited, but increasing as Ecuador invests in greater access and quality of care," explained one expat.

 "Your choice of the free hospital or higher cost facilities.
-Also qualify for the Social Security hospital here 100% coverage for $72 a month," explained one expat living in Cuenca.
+Also qualify for the Social Security hospital here 100% coverage for $72 a month," said one person in Cuenca.

 About the Author